pumpkin99/Auncel/README.md

-# The-Simulation-of-Hybrid-Attack
+# The-Implementation-of-Auncel
-This is the implementation of the paper *Auncel: Imbalance Prevention in Payment Channel Networks with Deep Reinforcement Learning*.
+This is an implementation of the paper *Auncel: Imbalance Prevention in Payment Channel Networks with Deep Reinforcement Learning*.